CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 Simultaneous employment with or engagement by or serving as a director of a competitor of the Company is prohibited, as is any activity that is intended to or that you should reasonably expect to advance a competitor's interests.
 You may not market products or services in competition with the Company's current or potential business activities.
-It is your responsibility to consult with the Compliance Officer to determine whether a planned activity will compete with any of the Company's business activities before you pursue the activity in question.
+You must consult with the Compliance Officer to determine whether a planned activity will compete with any of the Company's business activities and you must receive the Compliance Officer's permission before you pursue the activity in question.

 3.5 Outside Employment with a Guest, Patron, Visitor, Tenant or Supplier

 You may not be employed or engaged by, serve as a director of or represent any supplier, joint venture partner or tenant of the Company.
 In addition, you may not accept money or benefits of any kind as compensation or payment for any advice or services that you may provide to a guest, patron, visitor, tenant or supplier or anyone else in connection with its business with the Company, other than gratuities or tips received in accordance with generally accepted business practices for the industry.

 The Company encourages you to participate in projects and causes that further the welfare of our local communities.
 However, you must obtain the prior written approval of the Compliance Officer before serving as a director or trustee of any charitable, not-for-profit, for-profit, or other entity (excluding personal or family trusts), or before running for election or seeking appointment to any government-related position.